winitzki/scall/tutorial/programming_dhall.md

 Both `example1` and `example2` are types that describe functions from types to values.

-In Dhall, one can also define functions from types to types or from values to types in the same way as one defines any other functions:
+In Dhall, one can also define functions from types to types or from values to types via the same syntax as for defining ordinary functions.
+As an example, look at this function that transforms a value into a type:

 ```dhall
 let f : ∀(x : Bool) → Type  -- From value to type.